A visa is required. We can assist in processing this document.

 - You must not have any criminal convictions.

 No. The Australian ETA must be obtained prior to your entry into Australia.

-The Australian ETA allows for stays of a maximum of 3 months per visit.
-You are permitted to stay beyond your visa's validity date, but not beyond the 3-month maximum per trip.
+The Australian ETA allows for stays of a maximum of 90 days Per Entry.
+You are permitted to stay beyond your visa's validity date, but not beyond the 90 days Per Entry.

 Yes.
 Everyone traveling MUST obtain an ETA before departing, regardless of their age.
 Each person needs to submit an application separately.
 If your child or children are linked to your passport, you still need to submit individual applications.